Syria: 100 killed as bomb hits evacuees

 The blast, which struck buses of people who were leaving their towns as part of a rebel-regime swap, also injured 55 others in Rashidin, a suburb of Aleppo in northwestern Syria, according to Syria Civil Defense, also known the White Helmets

 The convoy of buses, which were parked at the time, was carrying thousands of people from two regime-held but rebel-besieged villages in northwestern Syria, state-run media reported.
+People were evacuating two rebel-held towns in southwest Syria at the same time under a so-called Four Towns Agreement.

 Video shown on Syrian state-run television showed heavily damaged and burned buses parked on the side of a road.
 People walked outside the buses, surveying the damage as well as bodies lying on the roadway and a grass median.